Historic Preservation

 Description of the Indicator

-This indicator describes the number of historic landmarks the state and the tri-county area have, as well as the amount of district and above ground resources available.
+This indicator describes the number of historic landmarks in the tri-county area and the state, and the amount of district and above-ground resources available.
 Several types of resources relate to historic preservation.
 Historical markers are present at locations to tell stories of notable people, places, events, and innovations.
 Above-ground resources include buildings, structures, or sites of historic significance.
-District resources can include larger areas of significance such as downtowns, neighborhoods, farms, industrial areas, and landscapes.
+District resources can consist of larger areas of significance such as downtowns, neighborhoods, farms, industrial areas, and landscapes.

 Why is it important?

-The preservation of historic landmarks allows for a region to protect its natural history, supplement educational and cultural institutions, and increase local tourism.
+Preserving historic landmarks allows a region to protect its natural history, supplement educational and cultural institutions, and increase local tourism.

 How is the region performing?

-There are currently 122 historical markers in Lackawanna, Luzerne, and Wayne Counties.
-This total comprises almost five percent of all historical markers located in the Commonwealth.
-The three-county region also has a combined total of 7,555 above-ground resources – holding a notable percentage of the statewide total of these historic buildings or sites.
-Finally, the three-county region has 205 district resources, which comprise about five percent of the state’s total of these larger areas of historical significance.
+There are currently 122 historical markers in Lackawanna, Luzerne, and Wayne Counties, which comprise almost five percent of all historical markers located in the Commonwealth.
+The three-county region also has a combined total of 7,697 above-ground resources, which hold a notable percentage of the statewide total of these historic buildings or sites.
+Finally, the three-county region has 207 district resources, which comprise five percent of the state’s total of these larger areas of historical significance.